Shouraya/Shouraya/README.md

 **Here's more about me:**

 - 🔭 I’m currently working on [Hotel App](https://github.com/Shouraya/Software-Engineering)
-- 🌱 I’m currently learning - NodeJS, Python and C++.
+- 🌱 I’m currently learning - ReactJS, Python and C++.
+- 🌐 I'm increasing my expertise in NodeJS.
 - 👯 I’m looking to collaborate on MEN stack. <!-- - 🤔 I’m looking for help with ... -->
 - 💬 Ask me about Anything related to web technologies.
 - 📫 How to reach me: shourayagoyal2406@gmail.com